Real structures on complex algebraic varieties with a reductive group action: Equivariant real structures on G -varieties

-Let us mention that if $\sigma$ and $\sigma'$ are two real group structures on $G$ conjugate by an inner automorphism, then there is a bijection between the equivalence classes of $(G,\sigma)$-equivariant real structures and of $(G,\sigma')$-equivariant real structure on $X=G/H$ (see \cite[Proposition A]{MJT20}).
-On the other hand, if $\sigma$ and $\sigma'$ are conjugate by an outer automorphism, then these two sets may have different cardinality.
+Let us mention that if $\sigma$ and $\sigma'$ are two real group structures on $G$ conjugate by an inner automorphism, then there is a bijection between the equivalence classes of $(G,\sigma)$-equivariant real structures and of $(G,\sigma')$-equivariant real structures on $X=G/H$ (see \cite[Proposition 1.1]{MJT20}).
+On the other hand, if $\sigma$ and $\sigma'$ are conjugate by an outer automorphism, then these two sets may have different cardinalities.

 \begin{example} Let $G=\mathbb{G}_{m,\C}^{2}$, let $H=\{1\} \times \mathbb{G}_{m,\C}$, and let